redsymbol/csv2parquet/README.md

 (A CSV column name may not be valid as a Parquet column name - for example, a header name with a period, like "Min.
 Investment".
-In this situation, you *must* use `--column-names` to provide a valid column name, or edit the source CSV file.)
+In this situation, you *must* use `--column-names` to provide a column name that Parquet can accept, or edit the source CSV file.)

 # Installation